GiannisSialmas/GroovyCommonLibrary/README.md

-# GroovyCommonLibrary
+# General
-Jenkins Common Groovy Library Structure
+You can find more about groovy libraries for Jenkins at https://www.jenkins.io/doc/book/pipeline/shared-libraries/